rajsandilya/Capstone/README.md

 #### Methodology:
  * Modeling is done on NADAC (National Average Drug Acquisition Cost) Dataset from Medicaid.gov
  * Exploratory Data Analysis
+ * Given NADAC dataset was split into three Generic, Brand and OTC, major analysis is done on Generics
  * Correlation matrixs and data visualizations
  * Ensemble model RandomForestRegressor is used for Modeling
  * Model Evaluation is done by comparing predictions with actual data
  * Metrics used is Mean Squared Error, Max Error and R^2 Score
+ * Based on Generic drug grouping GPPC or GPID, Time seris analysis is also performed

 #### Results:
 * Model prediction accuracy for both train and test samples is 99%